 Liquidation Preference and Shareholders

 When a firm is liquidated, taxes and creditors are typically paid first, followed by the firm’s shareholders.
 Shareholders are generally split between preferred and common shareholders.
-Preferred shareholders come before common shareholders in the liquidation preference order, and are paid out first before common shareholders can get anything.
+Preferred shareholders come before common shareholders in the liquidation preference order and are paid out first, before common shareholders receive anything.

-In addition, if there is anything leftover from when the preferred shareholders are paid through their liquidation preference covenant, the leftover is shared between common shareholders and preferred shareholders based on their respective ownership in the company.
-With start-ups, preferred shares are typically given to early investors in the start-up.
+In addition, if anything remains after the preferred shareholders are paid under their liquidation preference covenant, it is shared between common and preferred shareholders based on their respective ownership in the company.
+In start-ups, preferred shares are typically given to early investors.

 Liquidation Preference and Venture Capitalists

-Liquidation preference is very popular when venture capital firms invest in start-up firms.
+Liquidation preference is widely used when venture capital firms invest in start-ups.
 Venture capital firms face significant risk when investing in start-up firms.
-As stated by the U.S. Bureau of Labor, 20% of start-ups go bankrupt within the first year of operations.
+According to the U.S. Bureau of Labor, 20% of startups go bankrupt within the first year of operations.
 To hedge this risk, venture capital firms include liquidation preference clauses in their contracts.

 Also, the clauses can be quite lucrative.
-Venture capital firms can include a 2x liquidation preference clause, which is where the venture capital firm is entitled to two times its original investment in the start-up.
+Venture capital firms can include a 2x liquidation preference clause, under which the venture capital firm is entitled to two times its original investment in the start-up.

-For example, if a venture capitalist firm invested $75M in a start-up with a 2x liquidation preference clause and the start-up was later sold for $200M, it would mean the venture capital firm would be entitled to $150M purely from the liquidation preference clause.
+For example, if a venture capital firm invested $75M in a start-up with a 2x liquidation preference clause and the start-up was later sold for $200M, the venture capital firm would be entitled to $150M solely from the liquidation preference clause.

 Practical Example